MannLabs/alphatims/README.md

 * [**Jupyter notebook installer:**](#jupyter-notebook) Choose this installation if you only work in Jupyter Notebooks and just want to use AlphaTims as an extension.
 * [**Full installer:**](#full) Choose this installation if you are familiar with command line interface (CLI) tools and python and want access to all available features and/or require development mode with modifiable AlphaTims source code.

-***Since this software is dependent on [Bruker libraries](alphatims/ext) to read the raw data, it is only compatible with Windows and Linux.
-This is true for all installation types.***
+***Since this software is dependent on [Bruker libraries](alphatims/ext) to read the raw data, reading raw data is only compatible with Windows and Linux.
+This is true for all installation types.
+All other functionality is platform independent.***

 ### One-click GUI

 * **Windows:** [Download the latest release](https://github.com/MannLabs/alphatims/releases/latest/download/alphatims_installer.exe).
 * **Linux:** TODO.
-* **MacOS:** Unavailable due to availability of Bruker libraries.
+* **MacOS:** TODO.
+Note that reading raw data is not possible due to availability of Bruker libraries.

 Older releases are available on the [release page](https://github.com/MannLabs/alphatims/releases).
 Note that even the latest release might be behind the latest [Jupyter](#jupyter-notebook) and [full](#full) installers.
 Furthermore, there is no guarantee about backwards compatibility between releases.